|

 summer, and growing in sunny locations in fields and mountains.

-Trophophylls are with long petioles and branch out sporophylls; the
+Trophophylls have long petioles and branch out sporophylls; the

-trophophyll's rhachises cleft themselves in three, and the segments
+trophophyll's rhachises are cleft into three, and the segments are

-are in the shape of a broad ovate, with the tips obtuse, margins
+in the shape of a broad ovate, with the tips obtuse, margins with

-with obtuse serrations, both rachises, and petioles without hairs.
+obtuse serrations, and both rachises and petioles without hairs.
+The

 |